 Security Architecture Fit Evaluation

-Make security architecture decisions before risk becomes expensive.
+Make security architecture risk visible before it becomes expensive.

-One decision path across architecture, security, GRC, evidence, and business risk.
+One advisory path across architecture, security, GRC, evidence, and business risk.

 Threat landscape